wpwoodjr/plex-docker/README.md

 #### `containername`
 ="plex"

+#### `port`
+The port on which Plex will listen for incoming HTTP traffic.
+Plex's normal port is `32400`, but you may need to set it to something else, for example if you are running the Plex container in Docker `bridged` mode, and want to run two or more containers, each will need a different port. `port` should be greater than `1024`.

 #### `mode`
-The mode to run Docker in, `host` or `bridged`.
+The mode to run Docker in, `host`, `bridged`, or `http-only`.  `host` and `bridged` modes enable all the normal Plex network ports.
+See [What network ports do I need to allow through my firewall?](https://support.plex.tv/articles/201543147-what-network-ports-do-i-need-to-allow-through-my-firewall/).

+`http-only` runs in bridged mode and only exposes Plex's HTTP port.

+You can only run one Plex server with all network ports exposed on a given host.
+You may run additional Plex servers in `http-only` mode.
+If you do this, give each Plex server a unique `port` (see above).

 Defaults to `host`.

-#### `slideshow_speed_ms`
+#### `docker-network`
-The number of milliseconds a slide remains onscreen before shifting to the next slide.
-Only applicable when viewing the slideshow in Plex's web interface, from your local server (ie not from `app.plex.tv`).
-Defaults to 5000 milliseconds (Plex's default).
+Docker's bridge network address range.
+Normally you won't need to change this.

 #### `hostip`
 The IP address of the host that Docker is running on.
 Normally leave this blank unless the `start` script can't figure out the correct host IP address.

-#### `port`
+#### `slideshow_speed_ms`
-The port on which Plex will listen for incoming HTTP traffic.
-Plex's normal port is `32400`, but you may need to set it to something else, for example if you are running the Plex container in Docker `bridged` mode, and want to run two or more containers, each will need a different port. `port` should be greater than `1024`.
+The number of milliseconds a slide remains on-screen before switching to the next slide.
+Only applicable when viewing the slideshow in Plex's local web interface, from your local server (ie not from `app.plex.tv`).
+Defaults to 5000 milliseconds (Plex's default).

 #### `tz`
 Set this to your time zone so that Plex's scheduled time for running scheduled tasks reflects your time zone.
 By default time zone is set to `America/New_York`.